This post may contain affiliate sales links. Please read my disclosure policy.

 Simply mix the meat mixture together in a bowl and cover with plastic wrap.
 Refrigerate until ready to use.
 When you’re ready, uncover it and let it come to room temperature while the oven preheats.
 Form that log shape on a prepared pan and top it with the sauce right before baking.

-Mashed Potatoes Recipe – for a hearty comforting meal pair with mashed potatoes.
+- Mashed Potatoes – for a hearty comforting meal pair with mashed potatoes.

-Roasted Cauliflower Recipe – this is on the lighter side but is packed full of flavor.
+- Roasted Cauliflower – this is on the lighter side but is packed full of flavor.

 - 2 tablespoons olive oil

 - 3 pounds ground beef (I used 80/20)

 - salt & pepper to taste